In this article:

 What is a short code?

 Also referred to as “short numbers” or “campaign short codes,” the numbers are both carrier- and country-specific.
 Thanks to the global accessibility of SMS messaging, short codes are a great choice for fast bulk outreach to a worldwide customer base.
 And they’re easy to use for opt-in to SMS marketing campaigns by texting a “keyword” to that shortened number.

-The concept behind short codes is to make communication between businesses and customers easier, while also increasing security and deliverability in many countries through oversight by major mobile carriers.
+The concept behind short code messaging is to make communication between businesses and customers easier, while also increasing security and deliverability in many countries through oversight by major mobile carriers.
 They were developed in the United States in 2003 and popularized that same year on American Idol, when at-home viewers were prompted to text in their votes using short codes for the first time.
 (Remember?)

-How short codes work
+How do short codes work?

 Both obtaining and using a short code requires approval from a country’s wireless carrier services before that number is allowed to send any messages on their networks.
 This control improves the industry’s ability to verify safe use of consumer data and reduces the amount of spam bombarding our phones.
 Aggregators like Sinch further enhance safety by monitoring the content sent over short codes.